Searching for details:

 By the beginning of 2012, a man-tended platform at a Lagrange point was endorsed by the head of the Russian space agency as a stepping stone to the Moon.
 To reach both destinations, Russia would have to develop a manned transport spacecraft capable of flying beyond the Earth orbit.
 As a result, in the spring of 2012, Roskosmos urgently ordered RKK Energia -- to re-tailor its all-but-ready design of the next-generation spacecraft, PTK NP, for deep-space missions.

-In addition, a heavy launch vehicle with a payload of 70 tons would be required for sending PTK NP into deep space.
+In addition, a super-heavy launch vehicle with a payload of 70 tons would be required for sending PTK NP into deep space.
 During 2012 and 2013, the Russian space industry made several proposals for such a rocket within Sodruzhestvo, Energia-5K and STK projects, and Roskosmos promised to start a formal competition to choose a winning architecture for the giant rocket within months.

 To build a launcher with a payload of 80-tons to low Earth's orbit by 2028 would require 700 billion rubles with a possible 30 percent increase based on previous experience with programs of this scale.
 The production plant in Vostochny would probably be required as well.